zachanman22/rl-lateral-control/README.md

 To run Imitation Learning:

+1. Generate expert trajectories with the mpcExpertTest.m file
-1. Navigate to the imitation-learning folder and follow the instructions in AIRLLKA.mlx and ImitateMPCControllerForLateralControl.mlx.
+2. Navigate to the imitation-learning folder and follow the instructions in ImitateMPCControllerForLateralControl.mlx.(AIRLLKA.mlx is non-functional).

 To simulate the steering dynamics: